It is a balm, something that smooths and consoles, something that eases the distress

 As long as wanting to write a blog about the salve, I wanted to slow down and reward my body for being such a hard-worker.

 Our feet and palms work the hardest.
 I felt like rewarding them with a little bonus.

 My palms become very dry, sore and red in cold weather.
 My feet, suffered the most when I was going through cancer treatment… Both, hands and feet craved my attention and “Yeah” they got it with the salve.

 Salve is generally known for its use for aches and pains.
-This one however contains CBD which is known for reducing inflammations and reducing anxiety.
+This one however contains CBD which is known for its anti-inflammatory and health-supporting properties.

 By looking at each ingredient I realised that there is much more to salve!